 Pain management offers relief

-Ms. Albertson learned many new coping skills in a 12-week course taught by Ms. Lee, which covered everything from mindfulness and meditation to exercise, nutrition and more.
+Ms. Albertson learned many new coping skills in an 8-session course taught by Ms. Lee, which covered everything from mindfulness and meditation to exercise, nutrition, and more.

 “Although I’m still in pain, and still do take some medication for it, the program has taught me how to manage it by refocusing my attention and not letting it drag me down,” explains Ms. Albertson.